falkr/reflect-2/README.md

        keyFile: /certs/refPRIVATEKEY_nopass.key
    ```
 10. The application should now be able to run on the new server.
+11. Note: If you are using a different domain, you have to change the domain name in the `docker-compose.yml` file.

 #### Useful docker commands